till2/RL-Bandit/README.md

 # RL-Bandit

 Implementation of the Upper Confidence Bound Section from "Introduction to RL" by Sutton & Barto.
-Might contain errors, this was just me playing around and trying different approaches.
+Just playing around and trying different approaches.